fac29b/MapXplore/README.md

 npm install
 ```

-4. Create a `.env` file in the root directory and add the API key:
+4. Create a `.env` file in the root directory and add the API keys:

 ```env
 openweathermapAPI=your_openweathermap_api_key